Bolero Project

-Bolero Project is an ArtistShare recording project led by Latin singer Leonardo Granados and jazz pianist Edward Simon.
+Bolero Project is an ArtistShare recording project led by Venezuelan singer and percussionist Leonardo Granados and jazz pianist Edward Simon.

 ArtistShare Project – Bolero Project

 ArtistShare has been well known for their "fan funded" projects which expose the creative process of music making to fans.
 "Bolero Project" is an appreciation of boleros, a sensual dance music widespread in South America.
 The project is dedicated to Simon's father who introduced the music to him and Granados' mother as a special gift.
 All the boleros are interpreted into jazz/improvisation style with Simon providing arrangements and Granados providing vocal interpretations.
 Along with recorded music, there are exclusive materials such as lyrics to sing along, a short lecture on the history of boleros provided by the artists, video/audio updates, photos, downloads, etc.

 There are different participation levels which fans can select from.
 As the level gets higher, fans can get involved in the project more.
 Any higher participation level from Bronze, participants can receive credit listing on a personalized and autographed CD.
 Silver level provides Bronze level contents, a pre-loaded iPod with the artists' favorite music and a VIP ticket to their concert.
 Gold level offers Bronze level content, a pre-loaded iPod with artists' favorite music, free access to any of Granados' performances for one year, a personal thank you letter from the artists.
 Executive Producer level offers Gold level contents, and an exclusive studio recording dedicated for the participant.

 The CD was scheduled to be released in July 2009.